 Have you ever seen a movie about a dentist?
 Well, there are several movies that have featured dentists in one capacity or another.
 Dentists are a regular part of lifelong routines.
 Almost every child can say something about their last dental visit.

 People remember having cavities filled, receiving fluoride, and getting their picture posted on a wall for not having any cavities each visit.
-But the history of dentists in movies runs a wide range between positive and friendly to downright deadly.
-Here are some of Hollywood’s most famous dentists we’ve all seen on the big screen!
+But the history of dentists in movies runs a wide range between positive and friendly to downright nerve-racking experience.

 This beloved children’s movie has a dentist that plays a role that is minor compared to the fish involved.
 However, he does help to move the plot along.
 His niece, Darla, is the main villain is who is known for shaking fish in their bags prior to being put in the aquarium.